-- 103 To ensure we maintain alignment with the trajectory zero carbon buildings is based on, the future of heat delivery within all new buildings must be fossilfuel free.
-LETI argues that in order to achieve this, the timeline for this shift should be 2020-2025.
-The Committee on Climate Change has also expressed this view regarding the role that new buildings will need to play in order to be compatible with the UK's legislated net zero carbon targets. - 104 Therefore, we strongly encourage all new development proposals with an expected completion date from 2025, to be fossil fuel free and to not use gas boilers, as this would constitute insufficient mitigation of climate change. - 105 Supplying fossil fuel free energy is key to minimising carbon emissions.
+- 105 To ensure we maintain alignment with the trajectory zero carbon buildings is based on, the future of heat delivery within all new buildings must be fossilfuel free.
+The Committee on Climate Change has also expressed this view regarding the role that new buildings will need to play in order to be compatible with the UK's legislated net zero carbon targets. - 106 Therefore, we strongly encourage all new development proposals to be fossil fuel free and to not use gas boilers, as this would constitute insufficient mitigation of climate change. - 107 Supplying fossil fuel free energy is key to minimising carbon emissions.
 For new builds, heat pumps are the most efficient means of heating a building without reliance on fossil fuels.
 Heat pumps come in a variety of forms and can provide both space heating and domestic hot water, serving individual buildings or acting as communal heating systems.
-To ensure energy efficiency is maximised, and to minimise energy demand, the choice of system must be informed by the building and site's context and use. - 106 Air source heat pumps (ASHP) use refrigerant fluid to absorb heat from the outside air, and as the refrigerant liquid boils, the gas is then compressed and condenses onto heat exchanger coils.
+To ensure energy efficiency is maximised, and to minimise energy demand, the choice of system must be informed by the building and site's context and use. - 108 Air source heat pumps (ASHP) use refrigerant fluid to absorb heat from the outside air, and as the refrigerant liquid boils, the gas is then compressed and condenses onto heat exchanger coils.
 ASHPs typically have an efficiency of 250-400% (dependent on system set up, size and application), but can be up to 500% for the most efficient available on the market at the time of writing this SPD.
 This is far higher than an efficient gas boiler (typically 80-90% efficient).
-Heat pumps also rely on electricity and therefore provide flexibility for the future, should systems need to be changed out, and also fit into decarbonisation strategies as the national grid continues to decarbonise. - 107 Water source heat pumps (WSHP) and ground source heat pumps (GSHP) operate in a similar way, taking heat from surrounding land and bodies of water.
-The efficiency of the available systems is less variable than those for the currently available ASHP. - 108 Please note, direct electric space heating strategies are preferably avoided, due to potential for higher energy bill costs to occupants (especially for hot water), and lower efficiencies of these systems, in addition to reduced flexibility for future adaptation of systems without deep retrofit which is costly and disruptive to occupants.
+Heat pumps also rely on electricity and therefore provide flexibility for the future, should systems need to be changed out, and also fit into decarbonisation strategies as the national grid continues to decarbonise. - 109 Water source heat pumps (WSHP) and ground source heat pumps (GSHP) operate in a similar way, taking heat from surrounding land and bodies of water.
+The efficiency of the available systems is less variable than those for the currently available ASHP. - 110 Please note, direct electric space heating strategies are preferably avoided, due to potential for higher energy bill costs to occupants (especially for hot water), and lower efficiencies of these systems, in addition to reduced flexibility for future adaptation of systems without deep retrofit which is costly and disruptive to occupants.